 Another blog taking its inspiration from newsprint is Journal from Dishoom.
 A journey through history, an Irani cafe/restaurant venue originally from Bombay, and now throughout the UK.
-The design manages to effortlessly create the vintage style of Empire and the Raj, immediately via the off white newspaper background, headline texts, bordered images, and classic newspaper layout.
+The design manages to effortlessly create the vintage style of Empire and the Raj, immediately via the off-white newspaper background, headline texts, bordered images, and classic newspaper layout.
 The texts themselves are wonderfully written in elegant prose making them stylistically a joy to read and imaginatively interesting.
 Very classy indeed.

-Truf’s blog is designed to showcase the creativity and sell the products.
+Truf’s blog is designed to showcase creativity and sell products.
 With a bright, bold red/black/white theme the landing page is a collage of images that you can hover over for title and date.
 By entering the image you are taken to either read the relevant article, scan more images, or both.
 This blog also links the other social media outlets that Truf posts on, so you get everything in one place.
 Design for designers.

-Mammoth media makes films, commercials, videos, photographs and this blog is created to give you the story behind the camera.
-Working in reverse chronological order, clearly dated and with icon categories you can click on a film or photo that catches your eye, open the post for a little more text information, then if you are grabbed, click on further for extras such as the video itself.
+Mammoth media makes films, commercials, videos, and photographs and this blog is created to give you the story behind the camera.
+Working in reverse chronological order, clearly dated, and with icon categories you can click on a film or photo that catches your eye, open the post for a little more text information, then if you are grabbed, click on further for extras such as the video itself.
 This blog succeeds in creating a relationship by letting you have the inside track on the process or spark.

 Wrayward are branding specialists who focus on the American home market.
-The articles are represented by a single image, date, article genre and larger scaled headline, giving you a brief glimpse of what you’ll read about if you, as invited, view the article.
+The articles are represented by a single image, date, article genre, and larger scaled headline, giving you a brief glimpse of what you’ll read about if you, as invited, view the article.
 We particularly like a simple, tiny feature that makes a great deal of difference.
 If you hover over the article’s image it edges toward you, psychologically attracting you in.
 Little things please us.

 This customer loyalty blog caught our eye by using some really cool cartoon images to represent the articles.
 Clicking on each article brings you to a text-heavy information piece.
-However, the organization and break up of the writing into selected subheadings and bullets points allows the information to be accessible and not burdensome.
+However, the organization and breaking up of the writing into selected subheadings and bullet points allows the information to be accessible and not burdensome.
 Sometimes you need text, but we know how off-putting large amounts can be these days.
 Breaking up into smaller bite-size sections is more attractive for your audience, especially the younger audience of this site.
 A great example of how to target the right audience with good, thoughtful design.

 On the Microsoft site, you can find two blogs, the official Microsoft blog, and an AI blog.
 Both blogs have a consistency of style that leaves you in no doubt they are from one company.
 Regular articles keep the site fresh and up-to-date ensuring return visits, and the landing page ism image-heavy but text light.
 Once you do delve into the articles they are quite technical, again perfect for the audience.
-Microsoft uses frequent highlighted possible links within the text to allow you to get more out of what you are reading.
+Microsoft uses frequently highlighted possible links within the text to allow you to get more out of what you are reading.
 And of course, you’re never far away from the branding that runs throughout.

 The urban Influence blog carries many of the features we’ve already discussed.
 The actual articles are interesting and full of content plus numerous examples to aid clarity and break up the text.
 This blog also has a featured link section to the Instagram page plus you can search for previous blog articles by category from the top of the page.